Chorus/Note-Documentation/docs/CarePlan/Graphs.md

 The filter, in the top right corner, can be used to view data points collected by a specific provider on the graph.

-Condition changes and data points can be added to the graph if the target is at an in-progress status (Baseline, Active, or Maintenance).
+Condition change lines and data points can be added to the graph if the target is at an in-progress phase (Baseline, Active, or Maintenance).

+Phase change lines are added to the graph automatically when a [target's phase is updated](../CarePlan/TargetStatuses.md/#change-a-targets-phase).

 :::note
 When there are multiple data points collected on the same day, for targets with a form of measure that scores as a percentage, the average of the scores will be plotted on the graph.
 For targets with a form of measure that scores as a count, the sum of the scores will be plotted on the graph.